The different types of email - All email is not the same

 This is usually the standard and default mailbox that you will be provided with.
 A standard POP3 mailbox allows you to send and receive emails in the traditional fashion.

-You'll get 20Mb of storage by default and are able to store up to 500 emails.
+You'll get 20Mb of storage by default and be able to store up to 500 emails.
 Emails you receive sit on our servers waiting for you to download them to your computer.
-When you download them they are MOVED from our servers and are then just available on your local computer.
+When you download them, they are MOVED from our servers and are then just available on your local computer.

 The good points